Student Loan Information

 - Repayment obligations and consequences of non-payment.

-The Master Promissory Note is also required by the federal government when a student chooses to borrow money.
+The Loan Agreement for a Subsidized/Unsubsidized Loan (MPN) is also required by the federal government when a student chooses to borrow money.
 This is the official document that a borrower must sign as a promise to repay their loans.
-This is completed online and TVCC is notified electronically.
+This is completed online at studentloans.gov and TVCC is notified electronically.

 When a student graduates from TVCC or is no longer enrolled at least half time (6 credits), exit counseling must be completed.
 This is a federal requirement.
 Exit Counseling is completed online and will explain the borrower's loan obligations and various pay back options that student borrower has.
 A student will be reminded via their student email that they have to complete Exit Counseling.
 It is the student's responsibility to ensure this is completed.